divelab/DIG/README.md

 ## Contact

-If you have any questions, please submit a new issue or contact us: Meng Liu [mengliu@tamu.edu] or Shuiwang Ji [sji@tamu.edu].
+If you have any technical questions, please submit a new issue.

+If you have other questions, please contact us: Meng Liu [mengliu@tamu.edu] or Shuiwang Ji [sji@tamu.edu].